Consultant Support

 | Licence drafting and regulatory submissions | Drafting licence applications, regulatory filings, compliance documentation | Operator or government |

-- A strategy consultancy is advising a client on market entry into UK telecoms or payments and needs qualified legal input on Ofcom notification, FCA authorisation or regulatory perimeter questions
+- A strategy consultancy is advising a client on market entry into UK telecoms or payments and needs qualified legal input on General Conditions compliance, FCA authorisation or regulatory perimeter questions

 - A regulatory economics firm is preparing an expert report on interconnection, access pricing or market definition and needs a lawyer to review the regulatory framework underpinning the analysis